 From left to right, the Goal Zero Nomad 7, the Outad 7W, and the Renogy 5W find kept our devices charged outside of Mesquite, Nevada.

 Weight & Portability

-Out of the three smallest panels, the Outad 7W is right in the middle in terms of weight.
+Out of the three smallest panels, the Outad 7W is right in the middle regarding weight.
 It is one ounce lighter than the Goal Zero Nomad 7, weighing in at 15.2 oz.
 It's still under one pound, but it's cutting it close.
-On the flip side, the larger capacity panels, like the Anker 21 or the X-Dragon 20W, weigh only a few ounces more than the Outad 7W, but will be much more effective in the long run.
+On the flip side, the larger capacity panels, like the Anker 21 or the X-Dragon 20W, weigh only a few ounces more than the Outad 7W but will be much more effective in the long run.
 This is why the Outad 7W got an average score on weight.

-In terms of portability, the Outad 7W is also a middle of the road option.
-Similar in size to the majority of the larger watt panels, but lacking the ability to carry devices and cords on the panels, it gets a lower score on portability than the similar Goal Zero Nomad 7.
+Regarding portability, the Outad 7W is also a middle of the road option.
+Similar in size to the majority of the more substantial watt panels, but lacking the ability to carry devices and cords on the panels, it gets a lower score on portability than the similar Goal Zero Nomad 7.
 The Goal Zero model seemed more portable to us because of its large external, zippered pocket, which kept us organized as we used the panel on camping trips.

 The Outad 7W is sold online for around $30, similar in price to the Renogy E.Flex5, and loads cheaper than the Goal Zero Nomad 7, which rings in at $80.
 For a slimmed-down panel of this capacity, the Outad 7W is a well-priced option.